Warsaw University of Technology

-The Warsaw University of Technology (Politechnika Warszawska) is one of the leading institutes of technology in Poland and one of the largest in Central Europe.
-It employs 2,453 teaching faculty, with 357 professors (including 145 titular professors).
-The student body numbers 36,156 (as of 2011), mostly full-time.
-Its 19 faculties (divisions) covering almost all fields of science and technology are located in Warsaw, with the exception of one, which is in Płock.
+The Warsaw University of Technology (Politechnika Warszawska, PW) is one of the leading institutes of technology in Poland and one of the largest Universities in Central Europe.
+It employs 2,553 teaching faculty, including 262 titular professors.
+Its 19 faculties (divisions) covering almost all fields of science and technology are located in Warsaw, except for one, which is in Płock.

+The origins of Warsaw University of Technology date back to 1826, when engineering education began at the Warsaw Institute of Technology.

-The Warsaw University of Technology has about 5,000 graduates per year.
+The Warsaw University of Technology (often referred to as Warsaw Tech) has 20,953 students (as of 2025), mostly full-time.
+It has about 5,000 graduates per year.

 According to the 2008 Rzeczpospolita newspaper survey, engineers govern Polish companies.
-Warsaw Tech alums make up the highest percentage of Polish managers and executives.
+Warsaw Tech alumni make up the highest percentage of Polish managers and executives.
 Every ninth president among the top 500 corporations in Poland is a graduate of the Warsaw University of Technology.
-Professor Kurnik, the rector, explained that the school provides a solid basis for the performance of managers by equipping its students with an education at the highest level and a preparation with the tools and information, including knowledge of foreign languages.
+It provides a basis for the performance of managers by equipping students with an education at the highest level and preparing them with the tools and information, including knowledge of foreign languages.

-The origins of Warsaw University of Technology date back to 1826 when engineering education was begun in the Warsaw Institute of Technology.

-In 2018, Times Higher Education ranked the university within the global 601–800 band.
+In 2026, Times Higher Education ranked the university within the global 1201–1500 band.